Code-Institute-Submissions/veritas_vinos/README.md

   4. Add new password twice.
   5. Click on the login page to be authorised.

-### Cart app
+### Bag app
-  1. On the product detail page click on add to cart.
+  1. On the product detail page click on add to bag.
   2. Click on the remove or update link to remove an item or increase / decrease the quantity.
   3. Click on the button checkout to be redirected to login if you are not logged in or checkout if you already is logged.

 ### Checkout
- following the step 3 of the cart app, add the following details:
+ following the step 3 of the bag app, add the following details:

   1. Full name, phone number, country, postcode, town or city, street address 1 and 2 and county.
   2. For the credit card number you should add `4242424242424242`, any cvv and a correspondent data in the future.